 We often forget that individuals who experience eye difficulties are not only affected by the issues that are caused by vision impairment but also by society’s perception of them.
 This occurs especially when vision abnormality is visible and consequently, appearance differs from other people who do not have specific vision problems.
 In this blog post, we discussed how strabismus impacts the overall well-being.
-Our source for this blog post was an article titled ”The impact of strabismus on psychosocial health and quality of life: a systematic review”.
+The source for this blog post was an article titled ”The impact of strabismus on psychosocial health and quality of life: a systematic review”.

 According to a recent study, the global prevalence of strabismus is estimated to be 1.93 %.
 This indicated that there are at least 148.61 million individuals with strabismus worldwide.
 Individuals with strabismus are thought to be impacted to varying degrees depending on their strabismic angle, the direction of deviation, age, sex, presence or absence of diplopia, and visual acuity of the weaker eye.
 Despite this, it’s critical to understand how the difficulties faced by children with strabismus differ from those faced by adults.